 Tribulus terrestris, known as Gokshur (Sanskrit); is distributed along wide dry, and hot geographic regions in India and It is grown in worm regions in southern Eurasia and Africa.
-The morphological characteristics of the shrub are characterized by a small prostrate, silky hairy shrub, with an aerial part height of 10-60 cm (Tyagi, et al,2023).
-Leaves are opposite, may be unequal, and pinnae.
-Furthermore, uneven, pinnae, elliptical leaves.
-Sprinkled, round, compressed, five-cornered, transverse partitioned carpel fruits with many seeds ripen in July. the root is cylindrical-fibrous 7-18 cm long and 0.3-0.7 cm wide (Chhatre S. et al,2014).
-Occasionally, investigations reported T. terrestris has different bioactivity secondary metabolites of saponins, alkaloids, flavonoids, and tannins.
-The reported studies revealed the saponins of gitogenin , neogitogenin, and hecogenin (Kostova I, et al,2005).
-The aerial parts of T. terrestris also possess flavonoids; kaempferol and rutin, and its glycosides; tribuloside, kaempferol-3-glucoside, and rutinoside as reported by (Saleh NAM, et al).
-Harmane alkaloidal compound was also reported in T. terrestris.
-Tian Shung et al. isolated two new compounds;
+The morphological characteristics of the shrub are characterized by a small prostrate - silky hairy shrub, with an aerial part height of 10-60 cm(1).
+Leaves are opposite, may be unequal, pinnae, and elliptical.
+Contrasting, uneven, pinnae, elliptical leaves.
+Sprinkled, round, compressed, five-cornered, transverse partitioned carpel fruits with many seeds ripen in July.
+Pieces of the cylindrical-fibrous root are 7-18 cm in length and 0.3-0.7 cm wide(2).
+Occasionally, investigations were reported that T. terrestris has different bioactivity secondary metabolites of saponins, alkaloids, flavonoids, and tannins.
+The reported studies revealed that the presence of the saponins of gitogenin , tigogenin, neogitogenin, and hecogenin, the quantity of main flavonoids is approximately 1.5 times that of main saponins(3)(4).
+The aerial parts of T. terrestris also possess flavonoids; kaempferol and rutin, and its glycosides; tribuloside, kaempferol-3-glucoside, and rutinoside(5)(6).
+Chemical constituents harmane and norharmane presented in T. terrestris as alkaloids ^[11].